Vintage anatomical illustration of a cross-section of the brain

 Sleep clears the brain

-Deep sleep is when the brain literally washes itself.
-Chronic poor sleep is one of the most consistent predictors of cognitive decline.
+Deep sleep is when the brain washes itself through the glymphatic system.
+Chronic poor sleep is one of the most consistent predictors of cognitive decline we have.

 03